When working with Google Ads (formerly known as Google AdWords) you'll face a lot of numbers and Google Ads metrics.

-For a beginner, this can be frustrating and overwhelming but in this article, I will introduce you to 9 of the most important Google Ads performance metrics.
+This can be frustrating and overwhelming for a beginner, but in this article, I will introduce you to 9 of the most essential Google Ads performance metrics.

-Google Ads metrics are the indicators you need to track in order to know if your Google Ads campaigns worked out or not, they give you insight on your ad performance, and what to do next!
+Google Ads metrics are the indicators you need to track to know whether your campaigns worked out or not; they give you insight into your ad performance and what to do next!

 You should always start by defining the overall goal of your advertising.
-This goal is, for the vast majority, about your bottom line; getting more sales and overall revenue, but it can also be to increase brand awareness for example.
-It's really important that you define this goal first, in order to determine which KPIs and metrics to look at when evaluating your Google Ads campaigns.
+For the vast majority, this goal is about your bottom line; getting more sales and overall revenue can also increase brand awareness.
+You must define this goal first to determine which KPIs and metrics to look at when evaluating your Google Ads campaigns.

 To me, the core of Google Ads is data.
-In order to keep your performance at a high level, you need to analyze and interpret the data you get.
-You must customize your Google Ads account including search queries, ad copy and negative keywords in order to fit the trends from your Google Ads data analysis.
-And just to be clear: you will need to update, and customize your setup an infinite number of times.
+To keep your performance at a high level, you need to analyze and interpret the data you get.
+You must customize your Google Ads account, including Google search queries, ad copy, and negative keywords, to fit the trends from your Google Ads data analysis.
+And just to be clear: you will need to update and customize your setup an infinite number of times to get the searchers’ attention.

-It's also crucial to have an easy-to-understand Google Ads report filled with just the right KPIs for your business.
-Ideally with your own colours and overall vibe, like this white-labeled report from DashThis:
+Having an easy-to-understand Google Ads report filled with just the proper KPIs for your business is also crucial.
+Ideally, with your colors and overall vibe, like this white-labeled report from DashThis:

-You can also start with a preset Google Ads report template, already filled with all these KPIs and more.
+You can also start with a preset Google Ads report template filled with all these KPIs and more.

 Let's look at an example: